awesto/django-shop/docs/reference/configuration.rst

 is also a JavaScript helper ``shop/js/admin/shoplinkplugin.js``, which depends on another JavaScript file.

-**Django-SHOP** uses with AngularJS rather than jQuery to control it's dynamic HTML widgets.
+**Django-SHOP** uses AngularJS rather than jQuery to control its dynamic HTML widgets.
 We therefore have to override the default with this settings:
 ``CMSPLUGIN_CASCADE['bootstrap3']['template_basedir']``.